On Air Now

-Staff and children at the school found themselves within the police cordon after the attack at Manchester Arena on Monday night.
+Six months ago, staff and children at the school found themselves within the police cordon after the attack at Manchester Arena on Monday night.
 Today, they've released their own arrangement of the Oasis classic to in tribute to the victims.

 Chetham’s School of Music is directly next to Manchester Arena where, six months ago, a suicide bomber killed 22 people.
-Staff and pupils found themselves unable to leave the site on Tuesday morning because of a police cordon.
+Staff and pupils found themselves unable to leave the site because of a police cordon.

 To help each other through a very difficult day, pupils came together to sing and play Oasis’ iconic 90s song Don’t Look Back in Anger.

-Oasis hail from Manchester and the song has become an anthem of defiance and solidarity for the city since the tragic attack earlier in the week.
-This morning, the song was sung by a crowd in central Manchester following a minute's silence to remember the victims of the bombing.
+Oasis hail from Manchester and the song became an anthem of defiance and solidarity for the city in the weeks following the attack.